meowyih/jsonw/README.md

 # About JsonW

-*JsonW* is a *_C++11_* Json R/W tool that underlying using wchar_t/std::wstring to store text value.
+*JsonW* is a *_C++11_* single header Json tool that underlying using wchar_t/std::wstring to store text value.
 It is part of the [octillion-cubes](https://github.com/meowyih/octillion-cubes) project.

 I know there are already plenty of C++ Json libraries out there.
-The reason I reinvented the wheel is becasue it is fun and I'm too lazy to to read other people's license note. :grinning:
+The reason I reinvented the wheel is just for fun.

 # About Json